xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 **Remarks**

--   CREATE.OBJECT returns the object identifier of the object it
+  - > CREATE.OBJECT returns the object identifier of the object it
     > created.
 Object identifiers include text describing the object,
-    > such as \"Text\" or \"Oval\", and a number indicating the order in
+    > such as "Text" or "Oval", and a number indicating the order in
     > which the object was created.
 For example, CREATE.OBJECT returns
-    > \"Oval 3\" after creating an oval that is the third object in the
+    > "Oval 3" after creating an oval that is the third object in the
     > workbook.

--   If the offsets are not specified, the object is drawn from the
+  - > If the offsets are not specified, the object is drawn from the
     > upper-left corner of ref1 to the upper-left corner of ref2.

--   If the object is not a picture and either ref1 or ref2 is omitted,
+  - > If the object is not a picture and either ref1 or ref2 is omitted,
-    > CREATE.OBJECT returns the \#VALUE! error value and does not create
+    > CREATE.OBJECT returns the \#VALUE\! error value and does not
-    > the object.
+    > create the object.

--   CREATE.OBJECT also selects the object.
+  - > CREATE.OBJECT also selects the object.

--   You must use the COPY function before the CREATE.OBJECT function to
+  - > You must use the COPY function before the CREATE.OBJECT function
-    > create a chart or a picture.
+    > to create a chart or a picture.

 >